ODU campus police investigate ‘white power’ video posted on YouTube

 A spokesman for the school told News 3 that the school learned of the video Tuesday morning.

-The video shows a person wearing an ODU sweatshirt and has offensive, vulgar language and music with lyrics about, “white power.”
+The video is full of racial slurs, with offensive, vulgar text and a person wearing an ODU sweatshirt, singing music with lyrics about, "white power."

-The video also shows a person wearing a mask and a t-shirt that says, “My President is White.”
+The video also shows a person wearing a mask and a t-shirt that said, "My President is White."

 Tuesday afternoon, the ODU issued the following statement: